 - We show an example

-route that returns the current logged-in user if the request is authenticated (authMiddleware
+userroute that returns the current logged-in user if the request is authenticated (authMiddleware). - The

 7. Project Structure Recap